ranja-sarkar/ranja-sarkar.github.io/_posts/2025-12-03-query-language-&-relational-databases.md

 Apache Hive is an example of data warehouse which has been around since 2010.
 BigQuery by Google is another example releasing around the same time around, Redshift by Amazon arrived a couple of years later to handle big data, although Amazon RDS existed since 2009.

 One can [migrate data warehouses to Google BigQuery (GBQ)](https://docs.cloud.google.com/bigquery/docs/migration/migration-overview).
-There are similarities and differences in SQL syntax between GBQ and data warehouses like [Amazon Redshift](https://docs.cloud.google.com/bigquery/docs/migration/redshift-sql), [Snowflake](https://docs.cloud.google.com/bigquery/docs/migration/snowflake-sql), [Hive](https://docs.cloud.google.com/bigquery/docs/migration/hive-sql) etc..
+There are similarities and differences in the syntax of SQL used in GBQ and data warehouses like [Amazon Redshift](https://docs.cloud.google.com/bigquery/docs/migration/redshift-sql), [Snowflake](https://docs.cloud.google.com/bigquery/docs/migration/snowflake-sql), [Hive](https://docs.cloud.google.com/bigquery/docs/migration/hive-sql) etc..

 -----